Poecilia wingei: History

 Poecilia wingei is a very colorful guppy species, similar to the fancy guppy often found in pet shops.
 The species was first collected from Laguna de Patos in Venezuela by Franklyn F. Bond in 1937, and rediscovered by Dr. John Endler in 1975.
 The latter were the first examples of this fish to make it to the aquarium trade.
 More have been collected since then, notably by Armando Pou, to expand the captive breeding stock.
 The original Laguna de Patos population is threatened by runoff from a municipal garbage dump.
 Though it is rare in pet shops, this species is seen occasionally in the aquaria of enthusiasts.

-Although not yet taken up into the IUCN Red List of endangered species, they are in danger of extinction in the wild, as humans enter their natural habitat, polluting and destroying it.
+In 2024 P.wingei got taken up on IUCN Red List of endangered species, they are in danger of extinction in the wild, as humans enter their natural habitat, releasing invasive species, polluting and destroying it.
+Hybridization with released P.reticulata also poses a high risk to them in their natural habitat.

 According to Stan Shubel, the author of Aquarium Care for Fancy Guppies, the Endler guppy is, in fact, not a separate species; claiming it has the same genetic makeup as the common guppy, yet is given its own name, Poecilia wingei, for conservation purposes.
 However, in 2009 S. Schories, M. K. Meyer and M. Schartl published on the basis of molecular data that Poecilia wingei is a separated taxon at the species level from P. reticulata and P. obscura.
-In 2014 H. Alexander et al. published a paper that refutes the assertions and conclusions made by S. Schories et al. concerning the status of Poecilia wingei as a species.
+In 2014 M. Herdegen et al. published a paper that refutes the assertions and conclusions made by S. Schories et al. concerning the status of Poecilia wingei as a species.